Slovenia - Croatia - Bosnia and Herzegovina - Serbia - Montenegro - Macedonia

 Day 2 Ljubljana city tour (B)

 Today with a local guide we are going to take a walk throughout the central streets full of art, culture and music and neoclassic architecture.
 The tour includes the Opera House, National Gallery, Republic Square and the city's most famous Triple Bridge, connecting the old medieval town to the modern business centre.
-We will finish in the city castle and free afternoon to explore the city on your own.
+We will finish in the city castle and have free afternoon to explore the city on your own.
 Dinner on your own.
 Overnight.

 Day 3 Ljubljana – Bled - Zagreb, Croatia (B) (250 km)

-We leave Ljubljana and head to the Lake Bled (55 km), one of the most visited local natural sites in Slovenia.
+We leave Ljubljana and head to Lake Bled (55 km), one of the most visited local natural sites in Slovenia.
 The town of Bled is situated on a tranquil lake.
 It was a home to the Yugoslavian Royal Family and also the summer residence of President Tito.
 We will visit the island in the lake by traditional gondola boat.
 On the island we will visit the Church of the Assumption and Bled Castle.
 In the afternoon, back in the bus, we are heading to Croatia’s capital Zagreb (195 km).
 Check in a hotel, orientation walk with the tour leader and free evening.

 Day 4 Zagreb city tour– Plitvice Lakes – Zagreb (B) (280 km)